MISSILES AND KAMPAGNEN

-At the same time, the Swiss Air Force evaluated the infrared guided missile AIM-9B "Sidewinder" (SAF codename SIWA).
+During the early 1960s the Swiss Air Force evaluated the infrared guided missile AIM-9B "Sidewinder" (SAF codename SIWA).
 After the delivery of the first SIWA in autumn 1963, three Hunters flew to Kalmar in Sweden for operational testing.
-The target was a missile equipped with an infrared source, which was fired by the fellow pilot in the second Hunter a few seconds before the live shot.
+The target was a missile equipped with an infrared source, which was fired by a fellow pilot in a second Hunter a few seconds before the live shot.
 During 1974, the SAF aquired a number of the improved AIM-9E.

 Also the air-to-ground guided missile Aerospatiale AS-30 NORAS was part of the Mirage weaponry.
 In 1967, four live guided missiles were fired successfully against hard targets (concrete walls) in Cazaux (F).

 Over the years, a systematic check of all guided missile capability and accuracy was deemed as required.
-However, due to the limited and problematic use of Swiss airspace, it was decided to carry out the tests abroad - the "Kampagnen"
+However, due to the known limited and problematic use of Swiss airspace, abroad campaigns of different kind continued to be carried out.

 The first annual training exercise was acronymed SAKA (SArdinien KAmpagne) and begun 3 January 1985.

 Up to 18 Mirages and F-5E conducted air combat maneuvering training in "Decimo" every year since.
 Following its fifth SAKA exercise in 1989, however, NATO air forces increased facility utilisation resulted in permission for Swiss Air Force usage to be withdrawn.